AdobeDocs/campaign-web.en/help/v8/sms/create-sms.md

 >additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/msg/delivery-template.html" text="Use delivery templates"

 You can create a standalone SMS delivery, or create a SMS in the context of a campaign workflow.
 The steps below detail the procedure for a standalone (one-shot) SMS delivery.
-If you are working in the context of a campaign workflow, creation steps are detailed in [this section](../workflows/activities/channels.md#create-a-delivery-in-a-campaign-workflow).
+If you are working in the context of a campaign workflow, creation steps are details in [this section](../workflows/activities/channels.md#create-a-delivery-in-a-campaign-workflow).

 To create a new standalone SMS delivery, follow these steps: